Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 ## Get Opacity State of Softkey Window

-To get the current opacity state of Softkey service window, call `tzsh_softkey_global_opacity_state_get`.
-The Softkey service window will be opaque or transparent depend on the opacity state.
+To get the current opacity state of the Softkey service window, call `tzsh_softkey_global_opacity_state_get`.
+The Softkey service window will be opaque or transparent depend on the opacity state:

 ```
    int ret;